 Date Revision # Reason for Revision Jun.
 07, 2018 0 Procedure issued - Information within OP-06 (s.
 3) was originally set out in main body of the Virginiatown-Kearns Drinking Water System Operational Plan (revision 7, dated September 21, 2017).
 New Purpose, Definitions, Procedure, Related Documents and separate Revision History sections.
 Updates based on revisions to DWQMS (e.g. removal of critical upstream or downstream processes, separation of systems that provide primary and/or secondary disinfection and systems that do not, for systems that are connected to another system with different owners, must now include which system is relied upon to ensure the provision of safe drinking water).
 Moved order of system description to follow the process (e.g., source water first, then treatment, then distribution).
 Updated the Raw Water Characteristics for Well 2 and updated the table with more current data.
 Updated Operational Challenges and changed the number of hydrants in the distribution system from 41 to 46.
-Jan.
-10, 2019 1 Changed duplicate storage tanks for sodium hypochlorite to a single 400L storage tank and removed the distribution maps.
 Oct.
-06, 2019 2 Updated how often the standby well (Well No.2) operates in Step 3.2, included the sodium hypochlorite outside fill line in Step 3.3, updated distribution information in Step 3.5 (new watermain composition and number of fire hydrants; 46 to 48) and include an updated distribution map.
+06, 2019 2 Updated how often the standby well (Well No.2) operates in Step 3.2, included the sodium hypochlorite outside fill line in Step 3.3, updated